 Along the way, you will see rich vegetation changes, from the primitive broad-leaved forests to alpine meadows, to the ungrass pass, to breathtaking blue alpine lakes, to unsurpassed snow-capped mountains, to the desolate valley, etc. You can almost experience all the landforms of Nepal.
 You will have a circuit trek from the east slope of the Annapurna Mountains to the west slope, and the magical Annapurna will appear in front of you in thousands of poses.
 Various sights throughout the journey will bring you pleasant surprises every day!

 Besides the magnificent natural landscapes, another highlight of Annapurna Circuit Trek is its strong cultural atmosphere.
 Along the way, you will have the opportunity to experience the primitive cultures and lifestyles of at least six different ethnic groups, which is unmatched by any other trekking route in Nepal.
-In addition, there are distinctive architecture, scattered villages and farmhouses, everything is fascinating to hikers from all over the world!
+In addition, there is distinctive architecture, scattered villages and farmhouses, everything is fascinating to hikers from all over the world!
 The best time to visit is from October and November or April and May.

 |Day||Route||Attractions & Activities|